This Week's Question: How do I get my business name out there?

 Combined with their famous red and white logo, Coke is the world's most leading recognizable iconic brand.
 Over 94% of the world will recognize that Coke bottle.

 So how do you be recognizable?
 It starts with your logo, it's the colors you use, it's the fonts that you select.
 It's really about being consistent from one advertising source to another.
-So that if somebody looks at your website, and then they look at your business card, and then they look at your social media, and they look at a print ad, does it all look like it's the same company?
+So that if somebody looks at your website design, and then they look at your business card, and then they look at your social media marketing, and they look at a print ad, does it all look like it's the same company?
 It sounds so simple but most small businesses, they just don't do it.

 Getting people to know about your business isn't just about your logo and the visual identity, it's also about your message, your values, and what you say you do.
 It's being relatable, especially for small businesses, people buy from people, not from nameless, faceless companies.